kkmitchell7/collaborative-text-editor/README.md

-# collaborative-text-editor
+# creative-collaborative-text-editor
-Real Time Collaborative Text Editor made with React, Socket.io, and MongoDB
+Real-time collaborative text editor designed specially for creative writers, made with React, Socket.io, and MongoDB

 This is a real-time collaborative text editor built with **React**, **Socket.IO**, and **MongoDB**, mimicking the core functionality of Google Docs.
 Users can sign up, log in, create documents, share them with others, and collaborate on them in real-time, similar to Google Docs.
 Changes are synchronized in real-time across all connected clients, and document access permissions are fully manageable.
 OpenAI's Chat GPT is integrated into the project in two areas: for creative writing prompt generation and through a chat bot named Inspira.
 Inspira has access to user's documents to give specialized feedback as well as support writers in brainstorming, especially when faced with writers block.